hardcamls/zprize/msm-implementation-details.md

 and the pipelined point adder's various stages are explicitly splitted across multiple SLRs and fitted with necessary SLR-crossing registers.

-Hardcaml makes some of these complicated partitioning a lot more managable.
+Hardcaml makes some of these complicated partitioning choices a lot more manageable.
 We have config fields that allow us to specify the following:

 - How the windows RAM should be partitioned -- specifically, we can assign the